qbradq/sharduo/README.md

 This is a list of known tasks that must be completed before the server may be opened to outside connections.

-* Evaluate all TODO tags remaining in the source code, create tasks for them and assign them to milestones
 * Create homepage site and service
 * Make client available for download somehow